Uploaded image for project: 'JDK'

 • Given that it is largely unusable, there are no substantial risks to user applications in removing the Applet API.

-• Code that still uses the Applet API will either stay on older releases or will migrate to some other API.
+• Applications that still use the Applet API will either stay on older releases or will migrate to some other API.
 In cases where the Applet class serves as a user-interface container component, the AWT API provides several alternatives.

 prr Philip Race